Scope of this statement

 - Our online community relies on external participation.
 We cannot guarantee that user submitted content will be free of accessibility errors

-- YouTube (third-party video application), including video generated by partners
+- YouTube (third-party video application), including videos generated by partners

 - Grant application system (third-party database)

 - Our events calendar (third-party application)

 We are making every effort to overcome these limitations by improving their accessibility and failing that, provide accessible alternatives.

 If you need alternatives versions to our downloadable documents (such as plain text or Braille) or if you experience any accessibility problems with our site, please contact us.